Temperature Control Valves

 Gas operated valves are designed to control refrigerant gas pressures – and hence the temperature of refrigerated or air-conditioned areas – in marine systems in which the condenser is cooled by sea water.

-We are always willing to consider creating a customized solution to meet the needs of a client if our standard products are not suitable.
+We are always willing to create a customised solution for your application if none of our standard products are suitable

 Our advanced computer aided design software and the flexible nature of the Walton valve design mean that this can often be a cost-effective approach.